Article I: Name & Purpose

 Director of Education

-Responsible for preparing group for the education workshops during the brigade, maintaining communication with President and Vice President regarding progress, and leading members during workshop presentation during brigade
+Responsible for preparing group for the education workshops during the brigade, maintaining communication with President and Vice President regarding progress, and leading members during workshop presentation during brigade Director of Language Education

 Leads presentations on local political, economical and social culture.
 Leads Spanish language workshops in preparation for brigade.
 Section 2: Special/Ad-‐Hoc Committees Special/Ad-‐‑-‐‑ -‐‑-‐‑Hoc committees may be formed at the discretion of the executive board.

 Section 2: Outside Fundraising